A Series of Revolutionary Pitching Velocity Articles

 You like to see an athletic guy on the mound.
 You look for pitchability and location.
 Those hitters are going to tell me how a guy throws.
 But you ask a young [scout] what kind of pitcher a guy is, and they'll tell you, 'He throws The radar gun has been around long enough that most major league pitchers today never knew life without it.

-But even over the course of a career, the importance of velocity over everything else has grown.
+go to link But even over the course of a career, the importance of velocity over everything else has grown.
 Peavy, for the record, is still averaging 91 mph on his fastball at 33 years old.
 That may be a tick below what he threw earlier in his career, but it's still at least average for a big league starter.
 Peavy pointed to Koji Uehara, his teammate last year with the Red Sox.